GunnarLN/Embiggener/README.md

 # Embiggener
 A lightweight jQuery image enlarger

 This is a very lightweight (and with that, basic) image viewer in javascript/jQuery.
-Can be demo'd <a href="gunnarnewtonlund.com/arts">here</a>.

 Installation is just like any other javascript and css files, though be sure to have jQuery.